 â€¢ Are you pressed for time because of other life commitments (family, job, etc.)?

-Whatever your situation, Dr. Brian Hand, PhD (Exercise Physiology) provides a number of offerings that can help you achieve your maximum potential as a runner, while minimizing the risk of injury including:
+Whatever your situation, Dr. Brian Hand, PhD (Exercise Physiology) provides offerings that can help you achieve your maximum potential as a runner, while minimizing the risk of injury including: